 Google and other search engines strive to deliver the most relevant, helpful search results, when you enter words and phrases in a browser.

 One of the many factors they use to prioritize search results is on-topic content with substance, that includes the words and phrases being searched (that is, relevant keywords).

 When people look online to find people to meet their various needs, they search certain words and see what comes up.

 You know this, if you’ve ever searched online for a professional to help you with home repairs, or other services, or if you’re researching various topics.

 You search for, say, “heating contractor, city, state” and begin the process of assessment and selection, based on what you find.

 It works pretty much the same way in job search.

 Recruiters and hiring decision makers search on keywords relevant to the kinds of candidates they’re seeking, such as “Information Technology Executive, Enterprise Business Systems”.

-Working from this understanding, you need to determine which are the right keywords for your particular job search, and place those keywords in the online content you create, in the right places.
+Working from this understanding, you need to determine which are the right keywords for your particular job search.

 Where do you find the right keywords for you?